grammarware/sle16/laurent/autumn/README.md

 The build script also works fine on Windows with Cygwin/MSYS, provided you have installed the required packages for the above commands.

-If you don't have Kotlin (or the required 1.0.3 version) installed:

-    make kotlin

-This will install a local copy of the Kotlin compiler (~25MB) inside the `kotlinc` directory of the repository.

-Then run:

-    make deps
     make build

-The local compiler will take precedence, if present.
+This command will build the library, pulling dependencies if necessary, and installing a repository-local copy of Kotlin 1.0.3 (~25MB) if required (i.e. if `kotlin -version` fails or indicates another version).

-This only generates class files, usually you want to build a jar:
+The command only generates class files, usually you want to build a jar:

     make fatjar

-This must be run after `make build` and `make deps`.
+This must be run after `make build`.

-To build a jar that does not include the dependency on `violin.jar`, use `make jar` instead.

-All outputs are put in the `out` directory. `.class` files are in `out/production`, to be compatible with the IntelliJ IDEA default layout.
+All outputs are put in the `out` directory. `.class` files are in `out/production/autumn`, to be compatible with the IntelliJ IDEA default layout.

+Explore the [makefile](makefile) for more useful commands.

 ### With IntellIJ IDEA